TeraJaQ/HackPad/README.md

 ## Calibration of the pad
 In addition, is it possible to calibrate the pressure sensitive of each pad by holding down the rotary encoder button during power-up and set via this config menu page.
 These setting will be automatically stored within the device.

+# Make the Hackpad #
+## Hardware ##
+the hardware that you need to start bulding that device are

+- the pcb's
+- one arduino pro micro
+- two 16 x analog multiplexer
+- one SSD1306 oled display
+- one rotary encode with push button
+- one potentiometer 10k
+- two TRS 3.5 jack female for pcb
+- some resitor
+- dome diode
+- one eeprom AT24C256
+- one optocoupler
+- 16 rgb led common cathode
+- one Sperkfun silicon button pad
+- one push button for PCB
+- screw
+- bolt
+- silicone feet
+- two knob

 ## License ##